kawansoft/aceql-http/README.md

 This User Guide covers:

--  **Standard Usage / Quickstart**: this part describes how to run through complete setup using only configuration files and CSV files.
-(No programming, compiling, etc. is necessary.)
+-  **Quickstart**: this part describes how to run through complete setup using only configuration files and CSV files.
+(No programming and compiling are necessary.)

 -  **Advanced Usage**: this part describes advanced setup and fine tuning.
-It includes powerful configuration and customization using injection code of  your own Java classes.
+It includes powerful configuration and customization using injection code of  your own or third party Java classes.

 ## Technical operating environment